heremaps/postman-collections/README.md

 The **HERE Platform Extensions** enable developers to further enrich their HERE enabled applications by providing access to additional data sets and functionalities, currently not available through HERE Platform services, which are tailored to specific use cases.
 Developers can use the Platform Extensions to add more capabilities to the service results received from HERE Platform services.
 They can only be used as add-ons to HERE Platform Services.

+> Documentation on these APIs can be found on the [developer.here.com portal](https://developer.here.com/platform-extensions).

 ## [Custom Location Extension API](location-custom.postman_collection)